TL;DR

 ┌──────────────────────────────────────────────┐

-│ flags drift into Slack each morning │
+│ and flag drift into Slack each morning │

 └──────────────────────────────────────────────┘

 A few things in this picture are worth pulling out.
 The GitHub repo is the gravitational centre - every other surface either feeds it or reads from it.
 Meeting transcripts land in it directly, so the agents that triage a production incident can read what was said in the design review nine months ago.
-The nightly design CI is not part of any single phase; it sits across all of them, asking the same question every morning - does the code still match the design, and does the design still match the spec?
+The nightly design CI in the diagram is an idea, not something I have running yet - today the same job is done by hand, with me asking Cursor in the IDE chat to update the docs and code when something drifts.
 And the support loop closes back into Slack, so a real-world issue becomes a new Slack thread, which becomes a new design decision, which becomes a new spec, which becomes new code.
 The whole thing is one cycle, not a line.

 All the design work, centralised